trufflesuite/trufflesuite.com/src/docs/vscode-ext/debugging-smart-contracts.md

 ![Debug Constructor](./images/debugWindowConstructor.png)

 To debug the other functions (SendRequest and SendResponse in our HelloBlockchain.sol) you need to exercise those functions and debug those transactions much like the constructor.
-To exercise a function you can use the [UI interaction](./Interacting-with-your-Smart-Contract) capabilities of the Trufflesuite for VSCode Developer extension
+To exercise a function you can use the [UI interaction](./Interacting-with-your-Smart-Contract) capabilities of the Truffle for VSCode Developer extension

 For example, let's generate the UI for our `HelloBlockchain.sol` contract and send messages to both the SendRequest and SendResponse functions